|Location||London, United Kingdom|

-| Autumn Semester / Academic Year|
+|Academic Term||Autumn Semester / Academic Year|

-|| Junior standing or above by time of
+|Eligibility||Junior standing or above by time of departure;

-departure; min.
+min.
 3.3 GPA

 Spring Semester priority deadline

-|| King's College has an outstanding reputation for providing world-class teaching and cutting-edge research, all located in the very heart of one of the world's most exciting, diverse and vibrant cities.
+|General||KCL has an outstanding reputation for providing world-class teaching and cutting-edge research, all located in the very heart of one of the world's most exciting, diverse and vibrant cities.

-is very competitive and space is limited.
+Students should be aware that this exchange is very competitive and space is limited.
 Preference is given for students applying for the academic year.

 London is a leading global city, with strengths in the arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism and transport all contributing to its prominence.
-It is the world's largest financial center alongside New York City and has the largest city GDP in Europe.
+It is the world's largest financial centre alongside New York City and has the largest city GDP in Europe.
 It has the most international visitors of any city in the world and London Heathrow is the world's busiest airport by number of international passengers.
-London's 43 universities form the largest concentration of higher education institutions in Europe.
+To add, London's 43 universities form the largest concentration of higher education institutions in Europe.

-King's College is in central London, the main Strand campus being on the Thames River.
+King's College is in central London, with the main Strand campus being on the Thames River.
 Students are thus provided great opportunities for exploring some of London's finest neighborhoods and historical attractions as part of their coursework and beyond.

 Students choose from over 800 course options (called 'modules').
 Eligibility for upper-level courses is based on previous academic experience.
 Courses are intense and academically challenging, taught by King's College regular faculty.
 In general, British universities place a greater emphasis on independent learning than most undergraduate programs in the United States.
 In contrast to American universities, where course syllabi delineate the professor's expectations of the student for each week of the academic term, most British professors rely on the student's self-direction, research and study of outside readings to guide the courses of their learning.
 In this way, the curricula are comparable to graduate programs' style of scholarship in the United States.
 (Students in the fields of science or engineering might find their course curricula to be more structured than that of the arts or social sciences with a strong emphasis on laboratory work).
 Although, the British pedagogical approach may appear somewhat relaxed it, in fact, provides a very challenging and invigorating environment in which to study.
 Students are responsible for their own learning and must be self-motivated and committed to their studies in order to succeed.